golioth/docs/docs/hardware/1-home.md

 low development effort.

-If you're interested in using a board from this category, you can reach out to us on [Discord](https://golioth.io/discord), and we can help you with next steps to get the board connected to Golioth.
+If you're interested in using a board from this category, you can reach out to us on [the Golioth Forum](https://forum.golioth.io), and we can help you with next steps to get the board connected to Golioth.